By Karin Mizgala, co-founder and CEO Money Coaches Canada

 For example, those with a balanced portfolio of cash, bonds and stocks might be well-positioned for these turbulent times, but the recent market drops may still have you in more knots than you bargained for.
 If you haven’t already done so, you may want to re-assess your true risk tolerance and rebalance your investment accordingly.

 You may find that holding a higher percentage of cash investments has more appeal to you now, even though the returns are low.
 However, any rebalance needs to take into consideration the fact that a lower rate of return may impact what you can spend in retirement, especially given the relatively high current level of inflation.
 You’ll need to carefully assess that trade-off.

 You don’t necessarily need to manage your own investments, but rather see this as an opportunity to engage with your investment advisor and evaluate whether you have the right investment plan.
 Check out the investment check-up for some of the considerations covered in our On Your Side Investment Report Card™ evaluations.

 5. Take an honest look at your money values

-You don’t have to do it alone.
+Revising your current retirement plan or making a new one doesn’t have to be difficult, and you don’t have to do it alone.
 We’re here to help.